 All of the boats we tested have both bow and stern handles, but the Perception Tribe 11.5 and the Tarpon 100 also offer side handles on the port and starboard sides, right by their seats.
 The Aspire 105, Tribe 11.5 and Ocean Kayak Malibu 11 all come with replaceable stern skid plates.
 These take the brunt of knicks and scratches if you needed to pull your boat behind you across the ground.

-The Aruba 10 and Aspire 105 sit-in kayaks provide paddlers with another option for transporting them to and from water access points — the shoulder carrying method, aka shouldering your boat.
+The Aruba 10 and Aspire 105 sit-in 'yaks provide paddlers with another option for transporting them to and from water access points — the shoulder carrying method, aka shouldering your boat.
 Because these boats have a sit-in cockpits, boaters can rest the coaming of the cockpit over one shoulder and arm to support the weight of the boat while carrying it back and forth.

 You want to a pick a kayak with thick, strong plastic that can withstand lots of loading and unloading, hours of sun exposure, and repeatedly bumping into rocks and being dragged on shore.

 The way a boat is designed and manufactured and the material it is made of are key attributes indicating how durable a boat will be.
-In general, kayaks can take a licking when being transported or paddled.
+In general, these boats can take a licking when being transported or paddled.
 You can drag them over beaches, paddle them around and over rocks, or just expose them to the sun for long periods of time (though you should avoid all of these things if you want to take good care of your boat).
-Kayaks can be manufactured with a number of materials, but the primary two used in recreational versions are high-density roto-molded linear polyethylene or Acrylonitrile Butadiene Styrene (ABS).
+They can be manufactured with a number of materials, but the primary two used in recreational versions are high-density roto-molded linear polyethylene or Acrylonitrile Butadiene Styrene (ABS).

 All five boats that we tested use similar polyethylene plastics, but in different densities.
 So, we compared the sturdiness of the vessels themselves, their outrigging, and other features to figure out how well they will hold up to rugged use.
 Seats, handles, foot braces, deck storage bungee cords, dry storage hatch covers, and locking levers were some of the features we examined in our testing.